 Another psychological side-effect of social media is group-think.
 If a person accuses an artist as stealing artwork from other artists in a post, the comment string will grow exponentially with everyone working themselves up to an intense lather.
 There are reputable authors and companies using purchased stock artwork to create their coloring books, but sometimes buyers and fans of the books are not aware of this practice.
 When fans see the artwork in other books, they may mistakenly believe the art was stolen.
 Thus the author or publishing houses are falsely accused of stealing art work when they have legitimately purchased the work for use in their unique books.
 The accused is suddenly a pariah, without the opportunity to defend themselves if they were innocent.
 They may never know they have been vilified if in a group of which they are not a member.
 The gossip-chain rumors spread to other groups, creating a momentum sullying the reputation of the accused.
 This is good if the accused were guilty with documented proof provided in the initial post, but accusations without proof constantly occur.

 Another off-shoot of the negative group-think is anonymous, libelous reviews on market sales sites.
 Some reviewers feel they need to accuse the artist author of theft of artwork or complain about the manufacturing elements of a book (dark shading, page quality, non-perforated pages over which POD authors have no control).
 Authors know negative commentary will not be removed from review sites.
 Those who complain to Amazon about libelous or defamatory wording in reviews face long delays to get the libelous review reviewed and/or removed.[2]
-Authors should provide a screen shot of the libelous review and the exact URL of the book and review page so the customer service representatives can identify the exact review.
+Authors should provide a screenshot of the libelous review and the exact URL of the book and review page so the customer service representatives can identify the exact review.
 Once the comment is digitally deleted, it still may take up to 48 hours to finally disappear from the system.
 This means author-artists could potentially lose massive sales while these negative reviews are in place.

-Coloring books can range in price from 99 cents for single sheet (or package sets) on pdf’s that hobbyists can download from an artist’s or a third party website to costing over $20 (USD) for some fine-art, paper-based, adult coloring books.
+Coloring books can range in price from 99 cents for single sheet (or package sets) on pdf’s that hobbyists can download from an artist’s or a third-party website to costing over $20 (USD) for some fine-art, paper-based, adult coloring books.
 For those who don’t want to pay for the art to color, they visit the Internet to seek free images to support their hobby.
 Some colorists believe any artwork found on the Internet is not only free to download and use, but also to copy and share with others.
 These hobbyists believe since it was on the Internet, it is free, thus not under copyright protection.
 They are confusing ‘free Internet access’ with ‘free to use and share’ public domain images.
 The Facebook copyright vigilantes are striving to educate hobbyists on the differences.
 Some group administrators are strict about allowing members to post images without artist and source attributions.

 There are also the beggars.
 These colorists want free coloring pages and art supplies and will post convincing ‘sob stories’ about their inability to purchase a printer (or ink) or that their economic (or disability) circumstances doesn’t allow them to obtain even low-end coloring supplies.
 The irony is they use their expensive cell phones and pay for Internet data access or connections to beg for the materials.
 Some receive the materials from generous artists, then turn around and re-sell the materials on the second-hand market.
 Coloring book artists get these inquiries and turn them down, preferring to donate books to legitimate, registered, non-profits with identified goals.

 There is huge potential for marketing and sales in the coloring book industry and it definitely has a dark side, which has brought out pirates, thieves, beggars, competitors, and con artists.
 Artists work incredibly long hours honing their skills and talents, as well as learning the digital process for POD books, to produce stunning art to entertain coloring hobbyists.
-It is a shame artists have to fight the dark side in keeping their reputations intact after pirated books resell on the black market; to struggle against false accusations for their art work or book quality; or having to struggle against con artists making a buck on the artist’s back.
+It is a shame artists have to fight the dark side in retaining their reputations intact after pirated books resell on the black market; to struggle against false accusations for their artwork or book quality; or having to struggle against con artists making a buck on the artist’s back.

 Support the local arts community and those who create the thousands of wonderful adult coloring books on the market.
 If you are unsure about the origination of the artwork in the coloring books reach out to the book artist via social media – most of them are wonderfully approachable and delighted to communicate with their fans and followers.
-The author artist can tell the buyer which market books are legitimate and which books are black market.
+The author/artist can tell the buyer which market books are legitimate and which books are black market.
 Support a talented artist, today!

-Bio: Dawn D. Boyer, Ph.D., is the author of 105 books on the topics of business, human resources research, career search practice, women and gender study, genealogy and family lineages, quotes for motivation and self-improvement, and interview with an artist series, as well as over 40 coloring books on topics of Fairy Houses and Fairy Doors, Tropical Undersea Wonders, Sugar Skulls, Feathers A’Flying, Valentine Hearts A’Flutter, and architectural illustrations of the Historic District of Williamsburg Virginia geographic area.
+Bio: Dawn D. Boyer, Ph.D., is the author of 1,010 books on the topics of business, human resources research, career search practice, women and gender study, genealogy and family lineages, quotes for motivation and self-improvement, and interview with an artist series, as well as over 40 coloring books on topics of Fairy Houses and Fairy Doors, Tropical Undersea Wonders, Sugar Skulls, Feathers A’Flying, Valentine Hearts A’Flutter, and architectural illustrations of the Historic District of Williamsburg Virginia geographic area.

 Her books can be found on Amazon.com under Dawn D. Boyer, Ph.D.
 Follow her Author’s page at: https://www.amazon.com/author/dawnboyer